Skip to main content

 AccessOwl offers three different ways to map out an application permission structure:

-Mandatory Objects
+Mandatory Resources

 How to Configure